dessa-oss/atlas/api_docs/sources/log_metrics.md

 __Notes__

-A stage containing this function won't fail if this function fails.
+A stage containing this function won't fail if this function call fails.